nhbong-udel/syllabus-worksheet-demo/README.md

-# Demo Course
+# Example of a Syllabus in PreTeXt

-This is an example of how you could set up a "course" in PreTeXt.
+This is an example of how you could design a syllabus in PreTeXt.
+The syllabus is from Mitch Keller's Spring 2025 MATH/COMP SCI 240 (Intro to Discrete Math) course at UW--Madison.
+It is configured with the contents level set to 0, which suppresses the table of contents side panel, making a page that embeds easily into other places.

 ## Instructions

-Build the entire course with:
+Build the HTML syllabus for posting on the open web with:

 ```bash
 pretext build web